mirage/mirage-www/tmpl/blog/functoria.md

 let () = register "console" [main $ default_console]
 ```

-This is fairly straightforward, we define a `Unikernel.Main` functor using a console and we
+This is fairly straightforward: we define a `Unikernel.Main` functor using a console and we
 instantiate it with the default console.
 If we execute `mirage describe --dot` in this directory, we will get the following output.

 [![A console unikernel](../graphics/dot/console.svg "My little unikernel")](../graphics/dot/console.svg)